nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2017-10-02-Recommendation-Algorithm-with-PySpark.md

 Here are some interesting visualizations from the data -

 **Activity of 20 most active listeners**
+This plot displays top 20 listeners with their respective play counts

 ![10-most-active-listeners](https://user-images.githubusercontent.com/11637437/31066718-c312f8b6-a703-11e7-958b-1dd55bd0b463.png)

 **20 Most Popular Artists**
+Top 20 artists whose songs are played the most number of times (plays)

 ![10-most-popular-artists](https://user-images.githubusercontent.com/11637437/31066721-c31a4a4e-a703-11e7-8319-95ed0924477e.png)

 **Top 20 countries**
+Top 20 countries where the users are most active in terms of number of songs played cumulatively

 ![top-countries](https://user-images.githubusercontent.com/11637437/31066714-c306d93c-a703-11e7-811f-14b850e2cca0.png)

 **Gender Proportions**
+Gender proportions of the users registered on the website

 ![gender-ratio](https://user-images.githubusercontent.com/11637437/31066715-c306eba2-a703-11e7-9a30-93e0cdc7bceb.png)

 **Age Distribution**
+Age distribution of the users registered on the website

 ![age-distribution](https://user-images.githubusercontent.com/11637437/31066719-c3189960-a703-11e7-9b96-a494432a362f.png)

+## Following visualization show the sign-ups over different aggregation levels such as over the months, years and weeks.

 **Sign-ups over the years**